 AMC Networks is a global entertainment company known for its groundbreaking and award-winning original content.
-We own and operate a suite of focused and targeted video entertainment products that are delivered to viewers around the world on an ever-expanding array of platforms, including linear TV channels carried by traditional and virtual multi-channel video programming distributors (MVPDs) as well as targeted subscription video on demand (SVOD) services.
-We have operated in the entertainment industry for more than 30 years and, over this time, we have continually enhanced the value of our portfolio.
-Our content spans multiple genres, including drama, comedy, documentary, reality, anthology, feature film and short form and is well known and well regarded by our key constituents - our viewers, distributors and advertisers.
+We own and operate a suite of focused and targeted video entertainment products that are delivered to viewers around the world on an ever-expanding array of platforms.
+These include: our linear TV networks carried by traditional and virtual multi-channel video programming distributors (MVPDs) and our streaming services, consisting of AMC+ and our targeted streaming services.

+We operate several of the most recognized brands in entertainment, creating and presenting high quality content and compelling stories for more than 40 years and, over this time, we have continually enhanced the value of our portfolio.
+Our content spans multiple genres, including drama, comedy, documentary, reality, anthology, feature film and short form and is well known and well regarded by our key constituents - our viewers, subscribers, distributors and advertisers.

-In the United States, our programming networks are AMC, BBC AMERICA (operated through a joint venture with BBC Studios), IFC, SundanceTV and WE tv.
-Our deep and established presence in the industry and the recognition we have received for our brands through industry awards, critical acclaim and other honors lend us a high degree of credibility within the industry, providing us with strong relationships with top creators and producers as well as increased demand for our owned programming for distribution on third-party platforms.
-Through our AMC Studios operation, we increasingly own our original programming.
+In the United States, our linear programming networks are AMC, WE tv, BBC AMERICA (operated through a joint venture with BBC Studios), IFC and SundanceTV.
+Our deep and established presence in the entertainment industry and the recognition we have received for our brands through industry awards, critical acclaim and other honors lend us a high degree of credibility within the industry, providing us with strong relationships with top creators and producers as well as increased demand for our owned programming for distribution on third-party platforms.
+Our TV networks are distributed primarily through MVPDs and are available on every major U.S. distribution platform.
+Today, through AMC Studios, we own and control a significant portion of the original scripted series that we deliver to viewers on our linear and streaming platforms.

 Our ability to produce and own high quality content has also provided us with the opportunity to distribute our content on platforms other than our domestic networks.
-Our owned content as well as the content that we license is distributed domestically and internationally and on multiple platforms, including linear television, company-owned and third-party SVOD services, digital services, home video and syndication.
+Our owned content as well as the content that we license is distributed domestically and internationally on multiple platforms, including linear television, company-owned and third-party SVOD services, digital services, home video and syndication.

+In 2020, we launched a premium subscription streaming bundle called AMC+ that includes commercial-free access to original programming from across our entertainment networks as well as access to several of the

-We also own and operate four targeted SVOD services that offer curated content destinations that provide unique viewership experiences for distinct audiences.
-The four services are: Acorn TV, our largest SVOD service, specializing in world-class mysteries and drama from Britain and beyond; Shudder, serving fans of horror and suspense; Sundance Now, featuring mysteries, prestige drama and true crime; and Urban Movie Channel (UMC), the first streaming destination dedicated to black audiences, featuring the best in black TV and film.
-While we primarily license content for these services, we are increasingly investing in producing original programming, which is contributing to strong subscriber growth and churn rates that we believe are amongst the lowest in the industry.
-In addition, we created AMC Premiere, an upgrade for viewers who receive AMC as part of their MVPD subscription package.
-AMC Premiere provides commercial-free viewing of in-season original AMC Networks series, as well as exclusive and first-look content, extended episodes and other benefits.
+Company's targeted streaming services.
+AMC+ includes some of the best scripted content from AMC, BBC AMERICA, IFC and SundanceTV, including The Walking Dead, Killing Eve, and Better Call Saul as well as all seven seasons of the iconic Mad Men.
+AMC+ is currently available to customers through MVPDs and virtual MVPDs as well as through Amazon Prime Video Channels, Apple TV Channels and Roku.
+We also own and operate four targeted streaming services that offer curated content destinations that provide unique viewership experiences for distinct audiences.
+The four services are: Acorn TV, specializing in world-class mysteries and drama from Britain and beyond; Shudder, serving fans of horror and suspense; Sundance Now, featuring mysteries, prestige drama and true crime; and ALLBLK (previously branded as Urban Movie Channel), the first streaming destination dedicated to Black audiences, featuring the best in Black TV and film.

+While we primarily license content for these services, we continue to increasingly invest in producing original programming, which is contributing to strong growth and a stable user base.